Dawn Richard: 2005–2009: Making the Band 3 and Danity Kane

-Richard's "big break" came in 2005 when she auditioned for the MTV show Making the Band 3 in Orlando, where she was chosen to compete for a spot in Combs' future girl group.
+Richard's significant opportunity arose in 2004 at the age of 21 when she auditioned for the MTV series Making the Band 3 in Orlando, ultimately being selected to vie for a position in Combs' upcoming girl group.
 After the negotiated release from her contract with Yeah!
 Brother Records, she elevated her career by signing with Bad Boy Worldwide Entertainment.
-She beat out numerous contestants to secure herself a spot, along with Aubrey O'Day, Aundrea Fimbres, Wanita Woodgett (now known as "D. Woods"), and Shannon Bex.
+She beat out numerous contestants to secure herself a spot, along with Aubrey O'Day, Aundrea Fimbres, Wanita Woodgett (also known as "D. Woods"), and Shannon Bex.

 The newly formed group became Danity Kane.
 The idea for the name came from one of Richard's drawings.
 An avid fan of manga, while Danity Kane was in the studio, Richard drew a female superhero which caught the attention of Combs.
 When asked what the character's name was, she replied, "Danity Kane".
 To Combs, this represented the girls of Making the Band 3.
 He then decided that it should be the name of the group.
 The name and story were first introduced during Danity Kane's Total Request Live appearance on June 14, 2006.

 Richard has also remixed a song with London-based artist Cherri V, titled "Fast Car".
 The song has since become one of the most listened to songs on Cherri V's MySpace page.